-As an instructor, I do my best to engage with all the students in my classes.
+As an instructor, I do my best to engage with all the students in my classes, recognizing that such engagement will probably vary from one student to the next.
 I offer varied assignments that try to reach different learning styles, including digital tools like Northwestern University's KnightLab programs.
 I also focus on developing both writing and research skills that are useful across disciplines and outside of academia, emphasizing the need to think historically about our world.
 Finally, as a working labor historian, I am sensitive to the complex lives that undergraduate students lead.
 I do my best to accommodate all students in a fair way to ensure they achieve their educational goals.

-I am a native Kentuckian.
+I am a native Kentuckian and Appalachian.
 I completed my BA at Murray State University in 2011 and my MA at the University of Wisconsin, Milwaukee, in 2014, both in history.
-I currently live in San Diego with my wife and two large cats.
+I currently live in San Diego with my wife Courtney and our two large cats.